4-5 years

 1. Many cases are treated conservatively through special exercises performed by the Speech and Hearing Specialist in frequent and regular sessions.

 2. Some cases (30%) require surgical intervention between the ages of 5 and 8 years old.
 The surgery is performed under general anesthesia, in which the surrounding tissues are moved to treat the deficiencies.
-There are several surgeries designed to treat these conditions and the method is chosen based on the endoscopic report.
+There are several surgeries designed to treat these conditions and the method is chosen based on the anatomy and movement of the soft palate and pharynx (throat).

 Before going to the Hospital:

-1. Visiting the Anesthesiologist a week before the surgery is important to make sure that the child is ready for general anesthesia.
+1. Visiting the Anesthesiologist a week before the surgery is important to make sure that the child is ready for surgery.

-2. The child usually hospitalized for 2-4 days, and in some cases he needs to spend his first night in the ICU; due to the surgery’s site and its relation to breathing.
+2. The child usually hospitalized for 2-4 days, and in some cases needs to spend his first night in the ICU; to monitor their breathing closely.

 3. The child should refrain from eating for 8 hours before the surgery.